wkaisertexas/tiktok-uploader/README.md

 ```

 ## 🔐 Authentication
 Authentication uses your browser's cookies.
-This workaround was done due to TikTok's stricter stance on authetication by a Selenium-controlled browser.
+This workaround was done due to TikTok's stricter stance on authentication by a Selenium-controlled browser.

 Your `sessionid` is all that is required for authentication and can be passed as an argument to nearly any function